 Fighting cancer with diet and lifestyle

 Proper diet is absolutely vital when fighting cancer or any other chronic degenerative disease.
-Numerous scientific studies over the years have shown that those who eat a low-methionine (plant-based) diet have a lower incidence of cancer.
+Numerous scientific studies have shown that those who eat a low-methionine (plant-based) diet have a lower incidence of cancer.
 Learn more by watching these short videos:

 To further understand the importance of eating a plant-based diet when fighting cancer, order the book How Not to Die by Dr. Michael Greger and read the introduction and the chapters on cancer.
 To further understand the importance of a plant-based diet, please watch Rich Roll’s Masterclass on Plant-Based Nutrition: Click here.